 - Reduced business costs: By automating manual tasks and eliminating redundant ones, low-code app development offers a way to make digital solutions without the costly IT overhead and additional third-party resources.

-- Less maintenance: Because of standardised components, there are fewer bugs, integration issues, and complications in your build.
+- Less maintenance: Because of standardized components, there are fewer bugs, integration issues, and complications in your build.

 - Products and solutions go live faster: Solutions are developed, tested, evaluated, and adjusted without needing any traditional coding experience, so business partners can create products and solutions quickly.

 - Increased connectivity: By aligning your IT needs with your business goals, everyone—from proficient developers to those with no experience—can work together to seamlessly develop websites and apps, eliminating knowledge gaps and the need for additional developer staffing.

 - Better governance: IT teams and development operations experts can maintain all apps are created with complete governance capabilities and compliance.

 As a business grows, its processes become more complex and harder to handle.
 To help manage those workflows, many businesses turn to BPM.
 Business process management, or BPM, is the methodology of analyzing, optimizing, and accelerating your business processes or workflows.
 A business process is a sequence of repeatable tasks completed to achieve an objective.
 Each business process can take a few minutes to weeks and is divided into three process categories: operational, management, and support.

 BPM focuses on the whole process, rather than a few tasks, resulting in fewer errors, lower costs, and improved outcomes.
 By combining performance, strategy, mapping, technology, and analysis, BPM makes it possible to take a high-level view of your organizational goals and optimize your operations at every stage.